MSIA/2021-msia423--hakimi---ben--project/README.md

 ##### Local SQLite database

-A local SQLite database can be created for development and local testing.
-It does not require a username or password and replaces the host and port with the path to the database file:
+A local SQLite database can be created by not providing a `MYSQL_HOST` input and will create a database locally with the following engine string:

 `engine_string = 'sqlite:///data/msia423_db.db'`